Categories: Mathematics, Numerical methods, Perturbation, Physics, Quantum mechanics.

 To understand the significance of this result, suppose we have solved the SLP, and now insert one of the eigenfunctions unu_n into RR:

 Where SnS_n is the normalization of unu_n.
-In other words, when given unu_n, the functional RR yields the corresponding eigenvalue λn\lambda_n:
+In other words, when given unu_n as input, the functional RR returns the corresponding eigenvalue λn\lambda_n:

 R[un]=λn\begin{aligned} \boxed{ R[u_n] = \lambda_n } \end{aligned}